vivi2393142/ting-mate-ai-research/user_interviews/interview_methodology.md

 # Interview Methodology

-This folder documents how GPT-based personas were used to simulate user interviews for early-stage design research.
+This document outlines the methodology used to simulate user interviews through GPT-based personas during the early stages of app design.
+The goal was to gather realistic insights into the needs, behaviors, and expectations of memory-impaired individuals and their caregivers.

 ## Purpose

-Real interviews with memory-impaired individuals can be difficult due to recruitment challenges, ethical concerns, and communication barriers.
-To address this, simulated personas were used to explore user needs and preferences without involving real participants.
-This also allowed for early testing of how large language models can support user research in hard-to-reach contexts.
+Conducting real interviews with memory-impaired individuals presents difficulties such as recruitment constraints, ethical concerns, and communication barriers.
+To mitigate these challenges, simulated interviews were conducted using large language models.
+These interviews provided early insights into user needs and supported iterative design decisions when direct access to target users was limited.

-## Interview Design
+## Tools and Setup

+- **Language Model:** ChatGPT (GPT-4) was used to simulate persona dialogues.
+- **Prompt Design:** Each interview began with a carefully structured persona prompt, containing:

+  - Background: age, memory condition, tech familiarity, living situation
+  - Daily routines, emotional tone, and caregiving context

-Each persona answered a tailored questionnaire written to reflect realistic experiences.
-There were two sets of questions: one for care receivers and one for caregivers.
-Topics included:
+- **Questionnaires:** Two sets of questionnaires were created: one for care receivers and one for caregivers.

-- Daily tasks and challenges
-- Memory issues and coping strategies
-- Technology habits and comfort levels
-- Reactions to a reminder or support app
-- Preferences for how help is offered
+- **Interaction Style:** A multi-turn think-aloud style was used, where GPT responded as if it were the persona being interviewed.

-Interviews were conducted in multi-turn dialogue with each persona.
-Answers were reviewed to check for coherence with persona profiles and to gather design insights.
+- **Review Process:** Responses were manually reviewed to ensure alignment with persona traits and to identify insights relevant to app design.

+## Interview Process

+1. **Persona Initialization**
+   - Select one of the eight predefined personas.
+   - Load the full background and constraints into the GPT system prompt.
+2. **Interview Execution**
+   - Use one of the two questionnaire sets.
+   - Proceed through each question one by one in natural dialogue form.
+   - Allow the persona to elaborate where appropriate.
+3. **Answer Logging**
+   - Save all responses in markdown format.
+   - Each persona session was saved as a separate file for later analysis.
+4. **Result Verification**
+   - Check for consistency between answers and persona profiles.
+   - Note moments of hesitation, contradiction, or particularly insightful comments.
+5. **Insight Extraction**
+   - After completing interviews, responses were coded and categorized.
+   - Recurring themes, needs, frustrations, and feature suggestions were summarized.

-## Analysis
+## Analysis Process

-Responses were manually reviewed to identify common patterns, unmet needs, and potential feature ideas.
-The focus was on understanding how memory support apps could fit into real caregiving situations.
-Key findings were later summarized to guide design.
+Interview transcripts were analyzed manually to identify:

+- Common needs shared across personas
+- Pain points in memory management or caregiving
+- Preferred modes of interaction (voice vs. touch)
+- App features viewed as essential or confusing

+Insights from this analysis were summarized in structured tables and used to inform:

+- Initial wireframes and UI design
+- Feature prioritization
+- Task scenarios for prototype evaluation

+For complete transcripts and extracted insights, see the `user_interviews/` folder and `interview_summary.md`.

 ## Full Interview Questionnaires